Onlygideon/stereo-pay-test-api/README.md

 ## Next: Installation of dependencies
 $ npm install

-## Next: run the nySql database and CREATE DATABASE stereo_media
+## Next: run the mySql database and CREATE DATABASE stereo_media
 ### After installin MySql on pc, you can do this with 2 methods:
 ### 1. run XAMPP control panel and run mySql server with the admin (phpAdmin) active. you can create the database stereo_media through the admin
 ### 2. run mySql on commandline and login with username and password then run CREATE DATABASE stereo_media